Zaxxon709/accountmanager/README.md

 <ul>
     <li>Open Account Manager</li>
     <li>Navigate to the ‘Accounts’ category and select ‘Authorize’ to pair your account</li>
-    <li>Wait for the 'Sync is complete' notification and when prompted choose OK to force close Kodi</li>
+    <li>Wait for the 'Sync is complete' notification and when prompted choose 'OK' to force close Kodi</li>
     <li>All supported add-ons are now authorized!</li><br>
 </ul>